streamr-dev/network/docs/docs/guides/how-to-run-streamr-node.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---

 # How to run a Streamr node

 :::info
-These instructions are for running a Streamr node in the "1.0" Network and testnets.
+These instructions are for running a Streamr node in the "1.0" Network.
 If you're looking for instructions on running a Streamr node in the Brubeck network, [go here](../streamr-network/brubeck-network/run-a-node.md).

-For those looking to earn either from an incentivized testnet or in general- Running a node is part of becoming an earning Operator.
+For those looking to earn, running a node is part of becoming an earning Operator.
 If that's new to you, then visit the [Become an Operator Guide](./become-an-operator.md)
 :::

 ### Streamr node hardware recommendations